John Charles (physician)

 Sir John Alexander Charles KCB FRCP (26 July 1893 – 6 April 1971) was the tenth Chief Medical Officer of the Home Office of the United Kingdom.

 Life

 Charles was the son of John Charles, a physician and JP who practised medicine in Stanley, County Durham.
 His mother was Margaret Dewar.

 Charles's early education was taken at St Bees School, and then the Royal Grammar School in Newcastle-upon-Tyne.
 In 1916, Charles qualified in medicine at Durham University College of Medicine.
 In 1925, Charles took a Diploma in Public Health at University of Cambridge.

-In 1947, Charles married Madeleine Frances, who was the eldest daughter of William Errington Hume (1879–1960), Professor Emeritus of Medicine in the Durham University, and had a son and daughter.
+In 1947, Charles married Madeleine Frances Hume, who was the eldest daughter of William Errington Hume (1879–1960), Professor Emeritus of Medicine in Durham University, and his wife, Marie Élisabeth Tisseyre.
+She was the eldest daughter of a French Army colonel and his wife.
+The Charles couple had a son and daughter together.

 Career

 During World War I, Charles worked in Royal Army Medical Corps, and was promoted to the rank of Captain and 1917, he posted to France, Belgium and later Italy.
 After the war, Charles worked with the British Army of the Rhine from when it initially established March 1919 to 1924.

 Charles was appointed Assistant Medical Officer of Health for Newcastle Upon Tyne in 1928, becoming a tuberculosis officer at the City Hospital for Infectious Diseases, Newcastle Upon Tyne.
 Charles later became an assistant medical officer of health for the county of Wiltshire.
 Charles returned to Newcastle in City Hospital for Infectious Diseases in 1928, being promoted to medical officer for health in 1932.

 Charles moved to London in 1944 as Deputy Chief Medical Officer where he assisted with the planning of the National Health Service.
 Charles was appointed Chief Medical Officer in 1950 and retired in 1960.
 He devoted considerable attention to the development of the World Health Organization for which he continued to work after his retirement.